mirumee/ariadne-website/docs/error-messaging.md

 """
 ```

 Depending on success or failure, your mutation resolver may return either an `error` message to be displayed to the user, or `user` that has been logged in.
-Your API result handling logic may then interpret the response based on the content of those two keys, only falling back to the main `errors` key to make sure there wasn't an error in query syntax, connection or application.
+Your API result-handling logic may then interpret the response based on the content of those two keys, only falling back to the main `errors` key to make sure there wasn't an error in query syntax, connection or application.

 Likewise, your `Query` resolvers may return a requested object or `None` that will then cause a message such as "Requested item doesn't exist or you don't have permission to see it" to be displayed to the user in place of the requested resource.

 ## Debugging errors

-By default individual `errors` elements contain very limited amount of information about errors occurring inside the resolvers, forcing developer to search application's logs for details about possible error's causes.
+By default individual `errors` elements contain a very limited amount of information about errors occurring inside the resolvers, forcing a developer to search an application's logs for details about the error's possible causes.

-Developer experience can be improved by including the `debug=True` in the list of arguments passed to Ariadne's `GraphQL` object:
+Developer experience can be improved by including `debug=True` in the list of arguments passed to Ariadne's `GraphQL` object:

 ```python
 app = GraphQL(schema, debug=True)
 ```

-This will result in each error having additional `exception` key containing both complete traceback, and current context for which the error has occurred:
+This will result in each error having an additional `exception` key containing both a complete stacktrace and current context for which the error has occurred:

 ```json
 {